-This moment can only be described as “ecstatic” in that you experience your connection to life expand significantly.
-In this moment you feel that life is full of beauty and sacredness, but this feeling and phenomenon is somehow objective and outside of your individual self.
+In this profound state of being, you feel that life is full of beauty and sacredness – yet this feeling is not subjective, but is instead an objective phenomenon that is outside your personal self.
 Theologian Rudolf Otto called this experience “numinosum.”
-But in this article we’ll refer to it as the mystical experience.
+But in this article, we’ll refer to it as the mystical experience.

 The Candle in the Dark

-The best way to describe a mystical experience might be with an allegory.
+Perhaps the best way to elaborate the mystical experience might be with an allegory.
 The ancient Hindu tradition of Advaita Vedanta has an interesting one:

 This is what a mystical experience feels like: it is like a flash of truth that releases you from your limited sense of self and gives you a taste of a reality that somehow feels more real.